sourmash-bio/sourmash/doc/index.md

 RAM.
 Typically a metagenome classification takes about 1 minute on a laptop.

+## Sourmash versioning

+Our goal is to support the use of sourmash in pipelines and applications by communicating clearly about bug fixes, feature additions, and feature changes.
+We use version numbers to do this:

+* Major releases, like v4.0.0, may break backwards compatibility at the command line as well as top-level Python/Rust APIs.
+* Minor releases, like v4.1.0, will remain backwards compatible but may introduce significant new features.
+* Patch releases, like v4.1.1, are for minor bug fixes; full backwards compatibility is retained.

+If you are relying on sourmash in a pipeline or application, we suggest specifying your version requirements at the major release, e.g. in conda you would specify `sourmash>=3,<4`.

+See [support.md] for more information.

 ## Limitations

 **sourmash cannot find matches across large evolutionary distances.**